ErpNetDocs/tech/advanced/document-flow/creating-duplicate.md

 - Operations - rows of work order items
 - The voucher rows and their specific properties playing the role of their sub-rows.

-**This is the common algorithm for copying substantial data from the original records to the duplicate records:**
+**This is the common algorithm for copying substantial data from original to duplicate records:**

-- Values in fields which are primary key or referent ID of a link to an upper record in the document hierarchy, are **not** copied; the original values are kept, since they're generated during the creation of the duplicate;
+- Values in fields which are primary key or referent ID of a link to an upper record in the document hierarchy, are **not** copied; originals are kept, since they're generated during the creation of the duplicate;

 - For fields processed specifically, the value of the original record is **not** copied, and the specific logic for filling the duplicate record is followed;